 FCI Aliceville Prison Culture Information

-There are no reported prison politics at this facility.
+There are no reported prison politics at BOP Aliceville.

 Level of Violence

-While most respondents felt there is a very low level of violence at this prison, others stated that the level of violence is high for a low.
+Most respondents felt there is a very low level of violence at this prison.
+Still, others stated that the level of violence is high for a low.
 One inmate felt there was a high level of violence, explaining, “the place is not under control at all” and that “older inmates are at high risk here.”

 Sex offenders, informants, and LGBT inmates can walk the yard.
 According to one respondent, “everyone is all put in here together and can mingle with everyone else.”